5 Easy Breakfast Recipes for Healthy Snacks on the Go

 - Toss them in a resealable plastic bag and keep in the fridge for your next morning breakfast.
 Note: This breakfast combo doesn't take that long to prepare so it's fresher if done in the morning instead.

-5. Scrambled Eggs With Feta Cheese
+5. Scrambled Eggs with Feta Cheese

-This takes less than 10 minutes to prepare but if you add additional items like mushroom, tomato, and spinach, add another 5 minutes.
+This takes less than 10 minutes to prepare but if you add additional items like a mushroom, tomato, and spinach, add another 5 minutes.